abpframework/abp/docs/en/UI/Angular/Account-Module.md

   // other options removed for sake of brevity
 } as Config.Environment;
 ```

+> Note: The resource owner password flow does not support the two-factor authentication for some technical reasons.

 See the [Authorization in Angular UI](./Authorization) document for more details.